-The PING network reproduced the experimentally observed increase in the power and frequency of the resonance with increased external drive (Fig. S3C,D).
+The PING network reproduced the experimentally observed increase in the power and frequency of the resonance with increased external drive (Figures S3C and S3D).
 Such increases have also been described in vitro (Traub et al., 1996) and in simple networks (Wilson and Cowan, 1972).
-We implemented a simple leaky-integrate-and-fire (LIF) network, and found that it also exhibited power and frequency increases with increased excitatory drive (Fig. S4A,B).
-However, neither the PING nor the LIF model were able to reproduce the experimentally observed hysteresis effects (Fig. S3C,D and Fig. S4A,B).
-We therefore modified the PING model, by adding a non-inactivating Mcurrent to the excitatory population (PING+M model).
-The M-current is a potassium current that is active at rest and during depolarization and raises the threshold for action potential generation.
-The PING+M model has lower firing rates and a lower resonant frequency for equal excitatory drive, as compared to the PING model (Fig. S3E,F).
-The PING+M model was able to produce both power and frequency hysteresis in qualitative concordance with our experimental findings (Fig. S3G,H, as compared to Fig. 2E,F).
-The hysteresis evident in the PING+M model was considerably less pronounced than what was observed experimentally, suggesting that more factors, such as additional currents, or cell-classes, are likely to contribute to the hysteresis observed in vivo.
+We implemented a simple LIF network and found that it also exhibited power and frequency increases with increased excitatory drive (Figures S4A and S4B).
+However, neither the PING nor the LIF model were able to reproduce the experimentally observed hysteresis effects (Figures S3C, S3D, S4A, and S4B).
+We therefore modified the PING model by adding a non-inactivating Mcurrent to the excitatory population (PING+M model).
+The Mcurrent is a potassium current that is active at rest and during depolarization and raises the threshold for action potential generation.
+The PING+M model has lower firing rates and a lower resonant frequency for equal excitatory drive, as compared with the PING model (Figures S3E and S3F).
+The PING+M model was able to produce both power and frequency hysteresis in qualitative concordance with our experimental findings (Figures S3G and S3H, as compared with Figures 2E and 2F).
+The hysteresis evident in the PING+M model was considerably less pronounced than what was observed experimentally, suggesting that more factors, such as additional currents, or cell classes, are likely to contribute to the hysteresis observed